cbchenoweth/datinterview-customer-service/README.md

 - executes the service on your local machine.
 - root url for the service will be: "http://localhost:8080"

-## Under the "docs" folder is where you will find the specifications for the rest api.
+## Under the "docs" folder you will find:
+- simple api "specificaion"
+- simple POSTMAN collection of the different endpoints.

+These are both very basic.
+More of a "rough draft" right now.